umutxyp/MusicBot/README.md

 ## 🎲 Autoplay System

-MusicMaker features an intelligent autoplay engine that keeps the music flowing when your queue runs out.
+Beatra features an intelligent autoplay engine that keeps the music flowing when your queue runs out.

 ### How It Works